slowproj/slowdash/docs/DataBinding.md

 - DateTime without time-zone (DISCOURAGED): `DATETIME`
 - DateTime in UTC: `TIMESTAMP`

-The MySQL libraries used in SlowDash (pymysql / aiomysql) cannot handle time-zone with the TIMESTAMP type, therefore if the `TIMESTAMP` type is used, it must be specified in SlowDash configuration file as `unspeficied utc`.
+The MySQL libraries used in SlowDash (aiomysql) cannot handle time-zone with the TIMESTAMP type, therefore if the `TIMESTAMP` type is used, it must be specified in SlowDash configuration file as `unspeficied utc`.
 Using the UNIX timestamps is always safe.

 UNIX timestamps as `REAL` is recommended for use with SlowDash.